roughdrafts-xyz/Linki/README.md

 ## Subscribing to Multiple Wikis

 You can subscribe to multiple wikis.
-You do this by using `sigili subscribe` any number of times.
+You do this by using `linki subscribe` any number of times.
 If you aren't subscribed to the wiki already, it'll add it to your list of subscriptions.

 ### Subscription priority

 It's likely some of the wikis you subscribe to will have similar articles with the same title.
-Because of this, sigili subscriptions have priority.
+Because of this, linki subscriptions have priority.

 Automatic subscriptions will copy updates from all automatic subscriptions.
 Priority determines which article becomes the title article.

-You can view your existing subscriptions and their priorities with `sigili subscriptions` with no parameters.
+You can view your existing subscriptions and their priorities with `linki subscriptions` with no parameters.
 This will show you both your automatic and non-automatic subscriptions.
 It will also show you your wiki, labeled as `This Wiki`.
 Your Wiki defaults to having the highest priority.

 A new subscription has the lowest priority until you change it.
-You can also set the priority when you run `sigili subscribe` with `sigili subscribe <url> [priority]`.
+You can also set the priority when you run `linki subscribe` with `linki subscribe <url> [priority]`.
 You can also use this format to change the priority of an existing subscription.
 Your Wiki's url is `this`.

 # Making your wiki public

-`sigili serve` will provide you with a ready-to-go web server that can display all your titles and articles.
+`linki serve` will provide you with a ready-to-go web server that can display all your titles and articles.
 Your drafts will stay private, they're called drafts for a reason.
 It'll run up a web server with a basic wiki interface that displays your titles.
-You can use `sigili serve --home=<title>` to set a title as a home page.
+You can use `linki serve --home=<title>` to set a title as a home page.
 If you do not, it will display a list of your ungrouped groups and titles.

-This also makes your wiki public for other sigili installations to subscribe to!
+This also makes your wiki public for other linki installations to subscribe to!
 It'll also create an API to access your titles and articles.
 You can read more about the API options in the [API Documentation](#).

 ## I don't want to have some of these features

-Use `sigili serve --no-web` to only serve your API and Subscription access.
-You can also do `sigili serve --no-api` to turn off the API.
-Similarly you can do `sigili serve --no-subscribe`.
+Use `linki serve --no-web` to only serve your API and Subscription access.
+You can also do `linki serve --no-api` to turn off the API.
+Similarly you can do `linki serve --no-subscribe`.
 You can do any mix of these, but if you do all three it might just be better not to serve in the first place.

-The Sigili Server comes with a basic search function, html displays of your articles, a history view of your titles, title lists, an API, and an endpoint for subscribers to update from.
+The linki Server comes with a basic search function, html displays of your articles, a history view of your titles, title lists, an API, and an endpoint for subscribers to update from.

 ## I don't want to host this on my personal computer

 Smart!
-You can run `sigili serve` on a server, and this is the recommended option.
+You can run `linki serve` on a server, and this is the recommended option.

 ## I don't want to maintain a server

-Find a public sigili host that will serve your wiki for you.
+Find a public linki host that will serve your wiki for you.
 They'll likely have advanced tools to help you, such as user groups or multi-author wiki tools.
 They'll likely also offer you search and discovery tools too.

 # Contributing to other wikis

 You can contribute to other wikis, and they might like to know when you're making a contribution to them.
-You can do this with the `sigili announce` function.
-The `sigili announce` function tells wikis that you've made some updates they should copy over.
-You can track which wikis receive announcements using the `sigili contribute` command.
-It operates similarly to the `sigili subscribe` command.
-Similarly, you can see who you're contributing to with the `sigili contributions` command.
+You can do this with the `linki announce` function.
+The `linki announce` function tells wikis that you've made some updates they should copy over.
+You can track which wikis receive announcements using the `linki contribute` command.
+It operates similarly to the `linki subscribe` command.
+Similarly, you can see who you're contributing to with the `linki contributions` command.

 # Questions